Father Wound and Family Constellations

 unresolved anger or grief

-Sometimes the longing for connection continues throughout life even when emotional closeness never fully develops.
+For some people, the longing for closeness with the father continues throughout life, even when connection never fully develops.

-Family Constellations often views the father relationship as connected to movement into the larger world.
+Family Constellations often views the relationship with the father as supporting movement into the larger world.

 confidence